Transformational Leadership in the Church

 I can't count the number of times I've seen job advertisements for church leadership positions or been sitting around a board table discussing the type of leader a church is looking to attract and have seen or heard the term "Transformational Leader."
 It's about as frequent as the term "Servant Leader" (see my other blog about that term).
 Those seem to be required buzz words when discussing the type of leader a church wants.
 However, when I press the group on exactly what they mean by "transformational," they rarely can define it or even describe it in a coherent way.
 Let me help.

 Transformational Leadership is not just a catch phrase.
 It is not some ethereal concept that lacks a real definition or is open to interpretation.
-Transformational Leadership is a unique, identifiable, high-researched skill set in the field of Leadership Studies.
+Transformational Leadership is a unique, identifiable, highly-researched skill set in the field of Leadership Studies.
 First made popular by James MacGregor Burns following the publication of his seminal 1978 work, Leadership, Transformational Leadership describes a leader who works with others in the organization to pursue "higher" goals, to achieve some significant change for the pooled interests of everyone in the organization, and who elevates and motivates her or his followers.

 Then, in the late-1980s and early-1990s, Bernard Bass and Bruce Avolio further nuanced Burns' Transformational Leadership as one of the three components of their Full Range Model of Leadership (1991).
 In this version, Transformational Leadership was one of three first-order components of the new model (along with Transactional and Passive-Avoidant).
 Each of these three first-order components were further broken down into second-order traits.
 The five second-order traits for Transformational Leadership became known as the "5 I's."